nafiz-swe/laravelweb/README.md

 # ✅ Step 2: Install Laravel installer globally using Composer
 composer global require laravel/installer

-# ✅ Step 3: Create a new Laravel project named 'fouraxiz'
+# ✅ Step 3: Create a new Laravel project named 'laravelweb'
-laravel new fouraxiz
+laravel new laravelweb
 # Wait around 5 to 10 minutes for the installation to complete

 # ✅ Step 4: Move into the project directory
-cd fouraxiz
+cd laravelweb

 # ✅ Step 5: Open the project in Visual Studio Code
 code .